tabasano/wavseq/tutorial_smml.md

 ```

 ## instrument; program change
-;; drum sound can be used anywhere. but this is not MIDI way. use instrument name.
+;; drum sound can be used anywhere, but this is not MIDI way. use instrument name.
 ```
 _snare! = = =
 ```